 B. Whether working remotely or on site and adhering to the workday language in section 2 above, bargaining unit members are expected to work cooperatively with their grade level and/or department members to create materials for students.
 Teachers may be asked to plan for and implement ongoing on-line or other digital learning and services for their students.
 Additionally, teachers shall work with the District to maintain connectivity to students and parents from a remote work location or from their classrooms.

-9. Extra-duty/Extra-Curricular: The District and teachers holding Extra Curricular contracts will determine the number of weeks for each extracurricular activity from the starting date to the conclusion of the duty.
+9. Extra-duty/Extra-Curricular: [OPTIONAL] Absent language in an individual employment contract permitting early termination due to the cancellation of the activity, the District and teachers holding Extra Curricular contracts will determine the number of weeks for each extracurricular activity from the starting date to the conclusion of the duty.
 Salaries assigned to these positions will be divided by the number of weeks determined and teachers will be paid for each week of the activity during which job duties are performed.
 If the District or any local, state or federal official determines the extra-curricular activity must stop, the District may stop paying the extra-curricular salary attached to that/those positions.

 10. Making up lost instructional time: The District shall follow state and federal guidelines for waivers related to COVID-19.
 Should the State of Montana direct school closures and/or that the District make up student instructional time, the parties shall bargain over such changes to the school calendar and/or workday.